![]() |

 Accessories:

 As for accessories, be sure to get a regulator (most single-stage compressors go to 110-135 psi but most air tools are designed to run at 90 psi), a water trap, and be absolutely sure to use 3/8" line and fittings!
 I mean the true 3/8" I.D. stuff, not the ones that claim to be 3/8" but their I.D. is barely 1/4".
 Home Depot is a good source for the larger fittings.
 I think you can run 100' of hose without much pressure-drop, and with a larger compressor I don't think what little drop there is will be a concern.
 Quick-release connectors are a must.
-Also, lever-action ball valves are nice to have at the compressor output and are also very nice to have at the tank drain instead of that annoying petcock.
-I'd be happy to describe in more detail what I'm referring to if you're interested (with pictures), just send me an e-mail.
+Also, lever-action ball valves are nice to have at the compressor output and at the tank drain instead of that annoying petcock.
+I'd be happy to describe in more detail what I'm referring to if you're interested (with pictures), just click the "Contact Bruce" link at the top-left corner of this page.

 Decision Time: